NJ-2021/blockchain-developer-bootcamp-final-project/README.md

   paying interest for staking.And in later stages will be used as a borrow token, in case players would like to leverage and buy more assets.

  ---
 ## Directory Structure
-1. contracts - contains solidity contracts
+1. contracts - contain solidity contracts
-2. migrations - contains Truffle's migration scripts
+2. migrations - contain Truffle's migration scripts
 3. node_modules - created when `npm install` is run
 4. test - contains mocha/chai tests for solidity contracts
 5. PLEARN - contains all of the front-end UI, created running npx create-react-app